juliakloiber/superrr/_posts/superrr-lab-blog/2022-06-02-Building worlds and homes.md

 layout: post
 type: lab
 author: Nushin Yazdani
-title: Building worlds and homes: The New New projects, one year on
+title: Building worlds and homes – The New New projects, one year on
-description: Interview with Banlieue du Turfu and Beyond the Green
+description: Interview with the New New projects Banlieue du Turfu and Beyond the Green
 ---

 <img src="/assets/img/blog/New-New_Blogpost-1_linkedin.jpg" alt="Image showing a graphic purple sky with clouds and stars, and three spotlights highlighting the New New fellows Camila, Makan and Hugo" width="500" height="600">